New Jersey Wine Industry Advisory Council

-New Jersey is home to the most complex alcohol laws in the United States.
+The U.S. state of New Jersey is home to the most complex alcohol laws in the United States.
 They provide 29 liquor licenses to wholesalers, manufacturers, retailers and the general public.

 New Jersey is the only other state, other than Wisconsin, to consider a DUI or DWI a minor traffic offense.
 Alcohol is also allowed on public transportation, making it more accessible to the public.

 In addition to granting local governments wide latitude over liquor sales, New Jersey law has some other unusual features.
 Corporations are limited to two retail distribution licenses, making it impractical for chain stores to sell alcoholic beverages; this restriction, in conjunction with municipal ordinances, severely limits supermarket and convenience store chains from selling beer as they do in many other states.
 State law treats drunk driving as a traffic offense rather than a crime, and permits individual municipalities to define the scope of underage drinking laws.

 New Jersey has a strong tradition of municipal home rule.
 Local municipalities thus have considerable authority in the licensing and regulating of alcohol-related businesses.
 These powers include: